Fella vs Freedom

 Nothing to schedule.
 No sessions to start before you're tempted, extend when you're not ready to stop, or forget to renew until the block has quietly lapsed.
 Fella just runs, every day, whether you remembered to think about it or not.

 One unlock, not an early-end button.
-Fella's daily 5-minute unlock is the only exception, and there's no button waiting nearby for the moment you decide the session's gone on long enough.
+Fella's 5-minute unlock per session is the only exception, and there's no button waiting nearby for the moment you decide the session's gone on long enough.
 When the 5 minutes end, the lock comes back on its own, no matter how badly you want otherwise.

 Simpler by design.
 No cross-device account syncing, no session management to keep straight across three different apps.
 Just your iPhone, blocked, and one less thing pulling at your attention before you've even opened it.